knoxaramav2/319_Cytube/README.md

 //install nodemon through command prompt
 //this will update the server when a file is changed
 //so you don't have to manually do it every time

+//can also run installPackages.cmd included after installing
+//node.js

-cmd: npm instal -g nodemon
+cmd: npm install -g nodemon
+cmd: npm install express --save
 cmd: nodemon server_file_.js
+cmd: npm install body-parser --save
+cmd: npm install cookie-parser --save
+cmd: npm install multer --save

 RESOURCES